jonahcook23/CSCI-331-04-Group-2/README.md

     g) sklearn.metrics: Calculates precision, recall, and F1 score evaluation metrics criteria
     h) json: Saves data to a new file

-We will be comparing U-Net and Mask R-CNN (COCO-style instance annotations).
+We will be comparing HoloV8 and Mask R-CNN (COCO-style instance annotations).
 Mask R-CNN will be used for object level instance segmentation and bounding boxes

 List of developers: Jonah Cook, Miguel De Vera, Bishop Oparaugo

 Project Sturucture

-With images containing a '.jpg'file and corressponding masks with its binary mask files for data segmentation.
+With images containing a '.png' file and corressponding masks with its binary mask files for data segmentation.

 Be sure to download all dependencies from our 'archive/requirements.txt' file "pip install -r requirements.txt"

-Train U-Net:
+Train HoloV8:
+usess the Ultralytics YOLOv8 framework, which handles the full training pipeline

 Train Mask R-CNN:
 For this segmentation, we utilized PyTorch's built-in 'maskrcnn_resnet50_fpn' to help in modelling for traffic sign detection.